TCL1107/negf-simulator/README.md

 T = transmission(E, Hc, SigmaL, SigmaR)
 ```

+This demonstrates the complete workflow:
+**Hamiltonian → Contact self‑energies → Retarded Green’s function → Transmission.**

 ---

-## What You Can Learn
+## What You Can Learn / Explore

-With small code modifications, users can explore:
+This simulator allows rapid exploration of:

-- band-edge shifts from onsite potentials
+- Band‑edge behavior from onsite shifts
-- Fabry–Pérot oscillations from multi-cell interference
+- Fabry–Pérot resonance structures in multi‑cell devices
-- effect of coupling strength on absolute current
+- Contact‑coupling effects on absolute current scale
-- rectification mechanisms in heterojunction structures
+- Schottky‑like rectification in heterojunction devices
-- dephasing-induced broadening of resonances
+- Dephasing‑induced resonance broadening

-These tools provide intuition essential for nanoelectronics research.
+These insights are essential for understanding nanoscale quantum transport.

 ---

-## Background
+## Background & Research Context

-This toolkit originated from an undergraduate research project on quantum transport and rectification in CNT-like systems.
+This toolkit originated from an undergraduate research project on quantum transport and rectification in CNT‑like systems.
-It has since been reorganized into a reusable, transparent, and research-ready form for future device studies.
+It has been reorganized into a clean and reusable form to support future device studies, reproducible simulations, and educational demonstrations.

+---

+## License

+Released under the **MIT License**.
+Contributions and feature requests are welcome.